heitara/strapi-stripe-payment/README.md

 ### API

 We can present our **REST API**, which allows your customers to manipulate Stripe via our plugin.
-Customers can create organizations, invite other users to organizations, make purchases and transactions, and subscribe to products with specified plan types.
+Customers can create organizations, add other users to organizations, make purchases and transactions, and subscribe to products with specified plan types.

 #### Content types